 - On the Performance Front: US Theatre and Internationalism (Palgrave Macmillan, 2015)

 - The Most American Thing in America: Circuit Chautaugua as Performance (University of Iowa Press, 2005)

 - Feminist Theaters in the U.S.A.: Staging Women's Experience (Routledge, 1996)

-Dr. Paul Bonin-Rodriguez is a writer-performer whose scholarship assesses the origins and effects of contemporary arts and culture policies and programs with a special focus on queer performance and performances by people of color.
+Dr. Paul Bonin-Rodriguez (Associate Professor) is a writer-performer whose scholarship assesses the origins and effects of contemporary arts and culture policies and programs with a special focus on queer performance and performances by people of color.

 - Performing Policy: How Politics and Cultural Programs Redefined U.S. Artists for the Twenty-first Century (Palgrave, 2014)

 Dr. Rebecca Rossen (Associate Professor) is a choreographer and scholar who teaches courses in dance history, performance theory, performance-as-research methodologies and representations of identity in media and performance (gender, sexuality, ethnicity, race, etc.).
 Her scholarly research focuses on Jewishness and Holocaust representation in dance and performance.
 She is affiliate faculty in Women's and Gender Studies, American Studies and the Schusterman Center for Jewish Studies and a recipient of multiple teaching awards.